You Are Not So Smart. Confucius. First published Wed Jul 3, 2002; substantive revision Sat Mar 23, 2013 Confucius (551?

 -479?
 Democritus.
 First published Sun Aug 15, 2004; substantive revision Wed Aug 25, 2010 Democritus, known in antiquity as the ‘laughing philosopher’ because of his emphasis on the value of ‘cheerfulness,’ was one of the two founders of ancient atomist theory.

 He elaborated a system originated by his teacher Leucippus into a materialist account of the natural world.
 The atomists held that there are smallest indivisible bodies from which everything else is composed, and that these move about in an infinite void space.
 Of the ancient materialist accounts of the natural world which did not rely on some kind of teleology or purpose to account for the apparent order and regularity found in the world, atomism was the most influential.
 Even its chief critic, Aristotle, praised Democritus for arguing from sound considerations appropriate to natural philosophy.
 Socrates.
 Taoism.
 Taoist rite at the Qingyanggong (Bronze Ram Temple) in Chengdu, Sichuan.

-Taoism (modernly: Daoism ) is a philosophical and religious tradition that emphasizes living in harmony with the Tao ( modernly romanized as "Dao" ).
+Taoism, or Daoism, is a philosophical, ethical, and religious tradition of Chinese origin that emphasizes living in harmony with the Tao (also romanized as Dao).
 The term Tao means "way", "path" or "principle", and can also be found in Chinese philosophies and religions other than Taoism.
-In Taoism, however, Tao denotes something that is both the source and the driving force behind everything that exists.